sirflyzoner76zzz/ant-media-documentation/docs/guides/installing-on-linux/setting-up-ssl.md

 Create a TXT record in your DNS records as instructed above.
 For the sample above, we created a TXT **record _acme-challenge.subdomain.yourdomain.com** having a value **ziB3UjMMSSO-La7jgqPXXXXeK-r2Ja80HluNJVvkg**

-After you create the TXT record, press Enter to continue.
+After you creates Minecraft Tap on a clip to paste it in the text boxTap and hold a clip to pin itQueen Welcome to Mechanical Keyboard Clipboard the texts message's in the goals records, press Enter to continue.

 The process should be completed successfully if you set everything correctly.